KingFisherr/CodePath-iOS/Prework/README.md

 Here's a walkthrough of implemented user stories:

 1.0 (First Implementation)

 ![](https://i.imgur.com/NqTQHQc.gif)

 ## Notes

 - Issue with decimal places in total and tip amount.
-Fixed by limiting 0's with “$%.2f” (we want 2 decimal places).
+Fixed by limiting 0's with “$%.2f” (we wanted 2 decimal places).

 ## License